 ABOUT MM: Multiple Myeloma accounts for about 10% - 15% of all hematologic malignancies and primarily affects older individuals, with approximately 30,770 new cases.
 Though significant progress has been made for the treatment of myeloma patients extending survival beyond 7 years, the vast majority, however, relapse requiring further treatment.
 Similar to activities demonstrated by adoptive cellular therapies in other cancers, T-cell based treatments have the potential to shift the paradigm in myeloma.

 ABOUT AIM ACT: AIMTM adoptive cellular therapy (AIM ACT) is a mutli-tumor associated antigen T cell product.
 PBMCs from a donor or the patient are used to enrich and expand tumor specific CD8+ T cells using NexImmune’s proprietary AIM system.
-The AIM ACT cell therapy products are expected to enter clinical trials in 2019.
+The clinical trials for NEXI-001 and NEXI-002 will start enrolling in Q1 2020.